HassanNawazHiraj/JFacebook/README.md

 # JFacebook
-This was my final semester project
+This was my semester project